PostMarcone/Khadas-VIM3-YOLO-model-validation/README.md

 After cloning, copying and replacing all files, we replace the existing `vnn_yolomodel.c` in the `YOLO_validation` directory, the `vnn_yolomodel.h` in the `YOLO_validation/include`, and the `yolo_model.nb` in the `YOLO_validation/bin/nb_model` with the corresponding files generated previously by the conversion tool.

 You will also need to create the `output_images` directory here to store the results.
+Then, inside `YOLO_validation\main.cpp`, change the `output_dir` to whatever file name you want, for example, `output_dir\yolo_v8n`, to better store the results of your models.

 To run inference, we go into the `YOLO_validation` directory and run the following line.